ONSdigital/dp-renderer/README.md

 ## Installation

-Other than `dp-renderer` itself, you will need `go-bindata` in order to combine service-specific and `dp-renderer` assets:
+Other than `dp-renderer` itself, you will need a utility that can combine service-specific and `dp-renderer` assets.
+We currently use `go-bindata` for this process.

 - `dp-renderer`: `go get github.com/ONSdigital/dp-renderer`